-- Forest preschoolers are learning social-emotional skills while also forming connections to the world around them and to a few special adults.
+- Forest preschoolers are learning social-emotional skills while forming connections to the world around them and to familiar, caring adults.

-- Children are encouraged to be curious, ask questions and explore, which helps to create a life-long love of learning.
+- Children are encouraged to be curious, ask questions and explore which helps cultivate a life-long love of learning.

 Ithaca forest Preschool

-We are a school without walls where children are able to explore and learn from the natural world year-round.
-We cultivate a community that supports children’s curiosity and imagination while also forming deep connections to nature.
+Ithaca Forest Preschool is a space without walls where children are able to explore and learn from the natural world year-round.
+We cultivate a community that supports children’s self direction and imagination while also developing awareness and decision making skills.
 We create a home where children grow and feel connected to their peers and the Earth.

 What Parents are Saying...